X-Projetion/Admin-Finder-Tool/README.md

 # Admin-Finder-Tool

-Admin finder is a tool that functions to search for the login page of a website, in this script it is designed to make it easier to find admin logins or admin logins that use paths or wordlists that you create yourself and this admin finder tool uses macros to make it easier to find your admin logins, this macro uses tags in your wordlist file which will later be used tag name [Lutfifakee_SUB] [Lutfifakee_SUBG] [Lutfifakee_SUBC].
+Admin finder is a tool that functions to search for the login page of a website, Ini memiliki arsitektur modular yang sederhana dan dioptimalkan untuk kecepatan.
+Model pasif menjamin kecepatan dan kerahasiaan yang dapat dimanfaatkan baik oleh penguji penetrasi maupun pemburu bug bounty. in this script it is designed to make it easier to find admin logins or admin logins that use paths or wordlists that you create yourself and this admin finder tool uses macros to make it easier to find your admin logins, this macro uses tags in your wordlist file which will later be used tag name [Lutfifakee_SUB] [Lutfifakee_SUBG] [Lutfifakee_SUBC].

+Admin finder

 # Macro Function
 The function of the macro tag is to retrieve the path from the URL.